 Looking for the most effective facial treatment in Austin to help with acne scarring?
-We offer treatment options such as Microneedling, Laser Resurfacing and Chemical Peels to reduce unwanted scarring.
+We offer treatment options such as Microneedling (with and without radio frequency), Laser Resurfacing, Sofwave and Medical Grade Chemical Peels to reduce unwanted scarring.
 Dermaplaning can also soften the appearance of scarring and assist in product penetration.

 Treatment for acne scars depends on the type and severity of scarring, as well as the client’s skin type and amount of correction desired.
 For many clients, a combination of treatments may be most effective in improving the appearance of acne scars.